-Branson Home Buyer’s Questions Answered
+Branson Home Buyer Questions Answered

 These are some thoughts and ideas from many years in the real estate business!
 This is meant to be a guide or a checklist of things to notice when you look at a house for sale.
 We also have prepared a Branson Buyer’s Guide for more detailed information.

 - #1 – Find a Realtor!
-Preferably an Exclusiv Buyer’s Agent who can work exclusively with you.
+Preferably an Exclusive Buyer’s Agent who can work exclusively with you.
 Let this person put you in touch with a good lender.
 Whatever you do – don’t go to an online lender for your financing.
 Horror stories!!
 Find a local lender and you’ll have someone to go to when you have a problem or question.
 They know the ‘buck stops with them’.
 On-line lenders are a voice on the phone and, in my experience, you get a different person every time you call.
 It’s a good idea to compare rates and loan programs – but too many people pulling your credit can lower your score.
 Once you have the lender of choice – get a pre-approval letter, which will tell you how much you can afford.
 Then you can begin your search – armed with the facts.
 It’s disappointing to do your search before getting pre-approved, only to find that you can’t afford the house that you have fallen in love with!

 - Your lender will ask for your financial documents – so be sure to have them available.
 Don’t delay in getting ALL the required documents to your loan originator!

 - You’ll need 2 years of bank statements, W-2’s (perhaps tax returns), any child support or alimony, divorce or bankruptcy papers.
 Provide any 401k, retirement or stock accounts.
 Just think ‘anything financial’.